-- 6.24.
-In 2026 the tide window is open between 05:00 and 07:30 BST on Sunday 5th April 2026. - 6.25.
+- 6.19.
+Crews may only pass through Teddington during a period starting 30 mins before high water and ending 2 hours after high water at Teddington on Easter Sunday morning. - 6.20.
+In 2024 the tide window is open between 05:30 GMT and 08:00 GMT on Sunday 31st March 2024. - 6.21.
 If a green light is showing on the portage, you may proceed.
-If a red light is showing the portage is closed. - 6.26.
+If a red light is showing the portage is closed. - 6.22.
 If you arrive before the tide window is open you will have to wait.
 If you arrive after the tide window has closed, you will be retired from the race and you will not be allowed to proceed.
-There will be no exceptions to this rule. - 6.27.
-In 2026 High Tide is 05.30 BST
+There will be no exceptions to this rule.

-High Tide at Teddington is about one hour after High Tide at London Bridge.

-- Richmond Draw Lock is raised 2 hours before and lowered 2 hours after high tide at Teddington. (i.e. clear passage is only during these four hours.)
-If closed, portage left (boat rollers), this portage is muddy and slippery. - 6.28.
-Support crews of paddlers who pass through Teddington lock close to the back end of the tide window (e.g. after 07:15) are STRONGLY ADVISED to head to the cut off locations along the tideway rather than go straight to Westminster.
-If the paddlers do not make the tideway cut off times they will be exited from the water at the relevant location, retired from the race and will almost certainly need support crew care at that point.
+- 6.23.
+In 2024 High Tide is 06.00 GMT - High Tide at Teddington is about one hour after High Tide at London Bridge. - Richmond Draw Lock is raised 2 hours before and lowered 2 hours after high tide at Teddington. (i.e. clear passage is only during these four hours.)
+If closed, portage left (boat rollers), this portage is muddy and slippery.